Lea Vergine: Body art

-Lea Vergine's contribution to the study of body art is fundamental.
-In the wake of the 1969 exhibition Irritarte, in 1974 she published the "cult book" Il corpo come linguaggio.
-La Body Art e storie simili (The body as a language.
-The Body art and similar stories, Prearo Editore), with which she theorised new forms of artistic expression that focused on corporeality, self-harming action and the experience of expiation of pain.
+Vergine's contribution to the study of body art is fundamental.
+In the wake of the 1969 exhibition Irritarte, she published a cult book in 1974, Il corpo come linguaggio.
+La Body Art e storie simili (The Body as a Language: The Body Art and Similar Stories, Prearo Editore), with which she theorised new forms of artistic expression that focused on corporeality, self-harming action and the experience of expiation of pain.
 In an interview with Daniela Palazzoli, Vergine offered a psychological reading of Body Art, describing it as emotional and liberating; the actions are discharges of emotion aimed at subverting a scale of typically Western structures and values.
 The book was received with interest by critics and reviewed, among others, by Giulio Carlo Argan and Lucy R. Lippard.
-Vergine identifies the precedents of Body Art in the practices of visual artists who had already used the body as a means of expression in the 1950s, such as Jackson Pollock or the Gutai Group, up to the performances of Piero Manzoni, Yves Klein, Fluxus, the theatrical experiments of the Living Theatre and the cinematographic experiments of Andy Warhol.
-Il corpo come linguaggio reviews performances and actions by sixty artists, including Gina Pane, Gilbert & George, Urs Lüthi, Katharina Sieverding, Rebecca Horn, Trisha Brown and Günter Brus.
+Vergine identifies the precedents of Body Art in the practices of visual artists who had already used the body as a means of expression in the 1950s, such as Jackson Pollock or the Gutai Group, up to the performances of Piero Manzoni, Yves Klein, Fluxus, the theatrical experiments of the Living Theatre, and the cinematographic experiments of Andy Warhol.
+Il corpo come linguaggio reviews performances and actions by sixty artists, including Gina Pane, Gilbert & George, Urs Lüthi, Katharina Sieverding, Rebecca Horn, Trisha Brown, and Günter Brus.
 In addition to the introductory essay, the book (published in Italian and English) includes a collection of texts written by the artists themselves and a substantial photographic documentation of the happenings and performances.
 In 2000 the book was republished under the title Body art e storie simili.
-Il corpo come linguaggio (Skira), with a new afterword by Lea Vergine and the inclusion of artists such as Orlan, Stelarc, Ron Athey, Franko B, Yasumasa Morimura, Jana Sterbak and Matthew Barney.
+Il corpo come linguaggio (Skira), with a new afterword by Lea Vergine and the inclusion of artists such as Orlan, Stelarc, Ron Athey, Franko B, Yasumasa Morimura, Jana Sterbak, and Matthew Barney.
 Angelo Trimarco highlights the differences between the two editions as follows: "by radicalising some of the things she had said in 1974, she overshadowed the theme of the body as a language and instead accentuated another theme, that of the mystical body, the diffused body".

-Also in 1974, Vergine curated, together with the critic Pierre Restany, the exhibition Eros come linguaggio (Eros as language) at the Galleria Eros in Milan, inviting numerous Italian artists to take stock of the amorous-erotic situation of the time.
+In 1974, Vergine curated, together with the critic Pierre Restany, the exhibition Eros come linguaggio (Eros as language) at the Galleria Eros in Milan, inviting numerous Italian artists to take stock of the amorous-erotic situation of the time.
 Participants included: Giuseppe Desiato, Hidalgo, M. Orensanz, Ketty La Rocca, G.E.
 Simonetti, Fabio Mauri, Gianni Pisani, Giannetto Bravi, Adriano Altamira, Nagasawa, Emilio Isgrò, Giuseppe Trotta, Fernando Tonello, Baratella, Duccio Berti, Mimmo Rotella, Franco Ravedone, Neiman.

-In 1975 Vergine wrote the introductory text for a portfolio of graphic works by nine Italian women artists: Carla Accardi, Mirella Bentivoglio, Valentina Berardinone, Nilde Carabba, Tomaso Binga, Dadamaino, Amalia Del Ponte, Grazia Varisco and Nanda Vigo.
+In 1975, Vergine wrote the introductory text for a portfolio of graphic works by nine Italian women artists: Carla Accardi, Mirella Bentivoglio, Valentina Berardinone, Nilde Carabba, Tomaso Binga, Dadamaino, Amalia Del Ponte, Grazia Varisco and Nanda Vigo.
 The sale of this portfolio served to raise funds for the Libreria delle Donne (Women's Library) that had just opened in Milan.
 Vergine underlined its political value: "the fact that the war is still on, that the revolt is still going on, that a revolutionary feminist strategy is still an objective to be developed, is also proved by this portfolio that sees a group of women artists making a political gesture of solidarity towards the movement".